System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 - Deduplication: If the completion is identical or >90% similar to code that already exists within 50 lines of the cursor, reject.
 The developer doesn't want to see what they already wrote.

-Opinion: If your code assistant doesn't validate imports against the project's actual dependency tree, it's a toy.
+Opinion: A code assistant that doesn't validate imports against the project's actual dependency tree will frustrate developers fast.
 This single post-processing step is the difference between "annoying" and "useful."

 SSE (Server-Sent Events) wire format: